 For NRVs and their applications, see Chapters 8a and 8b, respectively.

 The Global Dietary Database (GDD) aims to identify, compile and standardise individual-level data on dietary factors related to maternal-child health and chronic diseases.
 Currently the GDD comprises surveys across 188 countries conducted between 1980 and 2018 and provides empirical evidence on dietary intakes both across and within countries worldwide.
 Priority is given to nationally or sub-nationally representative dietary surveys based on 24-h recalls, food frequency questionnaires or short standardised questionnaires (e.g., Demographic Health Surveys (DHS).
-Household-level surveys are included if individual-level surveys are not available in a country and converted to individual-level intakes within each household using Adult Male Equivalents (also known as Adult Consumption Equivalents (Weisell & Claude Dop, 2012).
+Household-level surveys are included if individual-level surveys are not available in a country and converted to individual-level intakes within each household using Adult Male Equivalents (AME), also known as Adult Consumption Equivalents (Weisell & Dop, 2012).
 The latter account for the household composition and differing energy intakes by age and sex of household members.
 See Coates et al. (2017) for discussion of the validity of the application of the AME method for household-level data.

-Weisell R & Calude Dop M (2012).
+Weisell R & Dop M C (2012).
 The Adult Male Equivalent concept and its application to Household Consumption and Expenditures Surveys (HCES).Food and Nutrition Bulletin 33 (no.3) suppplement:S157-S162.

 Coates J et al. Filling a dietary data gap?
 Validation of the adult male equivalent method of estimating individual nutrient intakes from household-level data in Ethiopia and Bangladesh.
 Food Policy 72:27-42.